slaw469/Commitly/extension/README.md

 ## 🔧 Configuration

-The extension automatically detects your AI Time Doubler web app running on `localhost:5177`.
-If you're running on a different port, update the `webAppUrl` in `background.js`.
+The extension automatically detects your AI Time Doubler web app.
+By default, it connects to `localhost:5177`, but will work with other ports when opened through the extension's "Open Dashboard" button.

+**Note**: If your dev server runs on a different port (like `localhost:5180`), always use the "Open Dashboard" button in the extension popup to ensure proper synchronization.

 ## 📊 Data Collection